softwarity/website/docs/doc/organization/groups-roles.md

 ## Create Group

-To create a new group, use the button on bottom right.
+To create a new group, use the button on the bottom right.

 ## Modify Group